videojs/video.js/README.markdown

 ---------
 1.1.5

+- Feature: Switch to track method for setting subtitles
+- Feature: Created "players" concept for defining fallbacks and fallback order
+- Fix: Android playback bug.
-- Massive reorganization of code
+- Fix: Massive reorganization of code to make easier to navigate

 1.1.4